 Exit Rule: Strategy will exit a trade and flip direction when the opposite signal is triggered.

 When adding in the stops and limits, the strategy can close out a trade before a stop or limit is hit, if the RSI indicates that a position should be closed or flipped.
 When a Stop or Limit order is triggered, the position is closed and the system waits to open its next position according to the Entry Rule.

 This article is Part 1 of our Traits of Successful Traders series.

-Over the past several months, the DailyFX research team has been closely studying the trading trends of FXCM clients, utilizing trade data from FXCM.
+Over the past several months, the DailyFX research team has been closely studying the trading trends of clients from a major FX broker, utilizing their trade data .
 We have gone through an enormous number of statistics and anonymized trading records in order to answer one question: “What separates successful traders from unsuccessful traders?”.
 We have been using this unique resource to distill some of the “best practices” that successful traders follow, such as the best time of day, appropriate use of leverage, the best currency pairs, and more.